mantidproject/mantid/docs/source/release/v3.7.0/framework.rst

    user to save 3D MDHisto or 3D MDEvent workspaces as either a ``.vts`` or ``.vtu`` files.
 These file types can be loaded into a standalone version of ParaView.
+-  PlotMD now plots points at bin centres for MDEventWorkspaces as well as MDHistoWorkspaces.

 Performance
 -----------